kkim-hgu/C_Projects/README.md

-Projects done so far:
+## Projects done so far:
-1. A program in C that sorts a text file in a lexicographical fashion
+#### 1. A program in C that sorts a text file in a lexicographical fashion

+## Projects in progress
+#### A program that allows users to modify the classes at a University
+- [ ] add "add," and "remove" functionalities
+- [ ] get user search to work
+- [ ] update Makefile to properly link and compile data
+- [ ] get code working